Rennes beats PSG 2-0 to hand league leader its 1st defeat

 PARIS (AP) — Rennes scored just before and after the break to beat Paris Saint-Germain 2-0 on Sunday and hand the runaway league leader its first defeat of the season.

-Gaetan Laborde put Rennes ahead on the stroke of halftime after PSG had started to get on top, with Lionel Messi hitting the crossbar with a freekick in the 31st minute.
+Gaetan Laborde put Rennes ahead on the stroke of halftime after PSG had started to get on top, with Lionel Messi hitting the crossbar with a free kick in the 31st minute.
 Laborde then turned provider in the 46th for midfielder Flavien Tait.

+“We played a very phyiscal game and we hurt them on each of our runs,” Tait said.
+“They were missing something today with their finishing.”

 PSG had won its opening eight games but had been fortunate in some and needed injury-time goals to edge a win against Lyon and Metz.